 DHCS contracts with Mental Health Data Alliance to improve the quality of its data, and propose and implement solutions to identify errors in the Client Services and Information and MHSA Data Collection and Reporting (DCR) systems.
-This contract funding amount is \$409,172 for FY 2020-21, and the agreement ended on December 31, 2021.
+This contract funding amount is \$409,172 for FY 2020-21 with the agreement ending on December 31, 2021.

 DHCS contracts with Didi Hirsch Mental Health Services to support suicide hotlines throughout California.
 The funding is used to improve and expand suicide prevention services provided by National Suicide Prevention Lifeline accredited call centers.
-As of November 2021, this contract has expended \$2,382,776.96 for FY 2020-21 and \$0 for 2021-22.
+As of April 2022, this contract has expended \$4.3 million for FY 2020-21 and \$0 for 2021-22.